 The Historical Origins and Development of Ziwei Doushu: From Stellar Traditions to Modern Integration

-Trace the real origins of Ziwei Doushu, from the older Qizheng Siyu star tradition to Ming and Qing dynasty classics, and see how this system evolved from folk transmission into a refined modern framework.
+Trace the real origins of Ziwei Doushu, from ancient Qizheng Siyu to Ming and Qing classics such as Jielan and Quanshu, and how the system evolved from folk transmission into a refined modern framework.

 On this page

-The "ancestor" of Ziwei Doushu can be traced back to the core of ancient Chinese stellar divination: Qizheng Siyu, also known as the Guolao star tradition.
-The "seven governors" refer to the Sun, Moon, and the five visible planets, while the "four remainders" refer to virtual points such as Ziqi and Yuebei.
-During the Tang dynasty, this framework absorbed influences from Indian and Persian astrology, then gradually fused with Chinese Yijing thought and cosmology to form the groundwork for later systems.
+Ziwei Doushu traces back to the ancient stellar tradition Qizheng Siyu (Guolao star school).
+The “seven governors” are the Sun, Moon, and the five visible planets; the “four remainders” include virtual points such as Ziqi and Yuebei.
+During the Tang dynasty, Indian and Persian astrology were absorbed and fused with native Yijing thought, laying groundwork for later Ziwei.

 Chen Xiyi and the legend of attributed origins